nindate/openstack/juno/aio/README.md

 ./9-juno-aio-install-ceilometer.sh - This script will install and configure the Metering service for Openstack which is Ceilometer.

+This completes installation of the Openstack components on your Openstack AIO server.

 ### 5. Detailed explanation about the scripts:
 0-juno-aio-prepare.sh